LogoClim: WorldClim in NetLogo

 The roles below were defined based on the Contributor Roles Taxonomy (CRediT).

-Daniel Vartanian: Conceptualization, Methodology, Data curation, Software, Validation, Project administration, Writing – Review & editing.
+Daniel Vartanian: Conceptualization, Data curation, Methodology, Project administration, Software, Validation, Visualization, Writing – original draft, and Writing – Review & editing.

-Leandro Martin Totaro Garcia: Validation, Writing – Review & editing.
+Leandro Garcia: Validation, Writing – original draft, and Writing - Review & editing.

-Aline Martins de Carvalho: Conceptualization, Funding acquisition, Validation, Project administration, Supervision, Writing – Review & editing.
+Aline Martins de Carvalho: Conceptualization, Funding acquisition, Project administration, Supervision, Validation, Writing – original draft, and Writing – Review & editing.

 The paper ends here.